This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon coconut oil

-- 1 lb ground pork or turkey
+- 1 lb ground turkey (or pork)

 - 1 ½ tablespoon finely grated ginger root